 Like any job, some lawyers start out on the bottom and need to work their way to the top.
 Despite what online reviews say, if you notice a lack of respect for your lawyer in the courtroom or by other peers, it’s a red flag.

 Your lawyer needs to be respected and taken seriously, especially if your case goes to trial.
 If you don’t see a sign of respect from other peers, neither will the jury.
-Take the hint and find someone new about bad lawyer.
+Take the hint and find someone new lawyer.

 Telltale Signs You Hired a Bad Lawyer

 There are so many things to consider when hiring a lawyer, and once you’ve found one you have faith in and feel confident working with, it’s hard to see some of these telltale signs.
-If you notice any of these 6 signs, don’t be afraid to switch attorneys and start new about bad lawyer.
+If you notice any of these 6 telltale signs of bad attorneys, don’t be afraid to switch attorneys and start new lawyer.